AlvinPillay/SimpleTraining/README.md

-# SimpleTraining
+# SimpleTraining Example

-This is from the UDEMY course
+This is from the UDEMY course.
+This is an exmaple training.